slowernews/wisdom-tldr/README.md

 > *'Disdain things you cannot have:  ignoring them is the best revenge.' -- Robert Greene (36th law of power)*

+> *'One’s real life is often the life that one does not lead.' -- Oscar Wilde*

 ===